Welcome to the Motley Fool’s “Beginner’s guide to investing in ASX shares”.

 For example, if you’re saving for retirement, you should be less inclined to take risks than someone who has a substantial nest egg in a superannuation account and is simply investing to try to make some additional money.
 The same can be said if you are investing for a specific goal, such as to pay for your kids’ education.

 What is your risk tolerance?

 There’s tremendous variety within the share market when it comes to risk.
-Just to name a couple of examples, a company like CSL Limited (ASX: CSL) that has a long track record of profitability and a young and unproven but high-potential stock like WiseTech Global Ltd (ASX: WTC) represent two different ends of the risk spectrum.
+To name a couple of examples, a company like CSL Limited (ASX: CSL) with a long track record of profitability, and a young and unproven but high-potential share like WiseTech Global Ltd (ASX: WTC), represent two different ends of the risk spectrum.

 What is your priority?

 This is another question that can help you choose share investments that are right for you.
 If your priority is to grow your money, for example, you don’t need to focus on dividend-paying shares.